logicalclocks/hopsworks-tutorials/fraud/README.md

 ### Dependencies

-At the time of development, we needed to install two libraries from GitHub:
+At the time of development, we needed to install libraries from GitHub:
 - hsml: https://github.com/robzor92/machine-learning-api@branch-2.5#egg=hsml&subdirectory=python
 - hopsworks: https://github.com/logicalclocks/hopsworks-api@main#egg=hopsworks&subdirectory=python
+- hsfs (fix for the transformation error)

 That is, some notebooks will not work with the libraries on PyPi (unless they have been updated).